FOR AGES 3 YEARS TO 18 YEARS

 Swamp sparrows mainly feed on seeds and insects.
 Their primary diet includes grasshoppers, ants, beetles, crickets, caterpillars, etc. They also eat other arthropods.
 Being omnivores, these birds also feed on seeds of sedges, grasses, and weeds, especially during winter and fall.

 Swamp sparrows are usually not aggressive birds.
-However, the male swamp sparrow gets aggressive towards other males while establishing territory or during the breeding season.
+However, the male swamp sparrow gets aggressive toward other males while establishing territory or during the breeding season.
 They are also aggressive towards song sparrows but usually refrain from attacking first.

-These North American species of birds tend to live solitary lives near marsh vegetation and are not a great pet choice as they cannot accustom to live in cages in enclosed places.
+These North American species of birds tend to live solitary lives near marsh vegetation and are not a great pet choice as they cannot accustom to living in cages in enclosed places.
 They are birds of the wild and have lower life expectancy when imprisoned in cages.

 English physician, John Latham, first described the swamp sparrow in 1790.
 Latham is remembered as the 'grandfather of Australian ornithology'.
 As the specimen of this species which he used for his work and description came from the American state of Georgia, the bird was named 'Georgiana.